 *Formally, the Section Project of the Year Award.
-MLA sections transitioned to caucuses in 2019.
+Caucuses were formed in 2019 as part of the Communities Transition.

-- The nominee must be a caucus of the MLA as defined by the MLA Bylaws.
+- The nominee must be a caucus of the MLA.

-- Support by the caucus for the application, as evidenced by an endorsement from the chair on behalf of the executive committee or officiating body of the caucus.
+- Support by the caucus for the application, as evidenced by an endorsement from the chair on behalf of the officiating body of the caucus.

 - Application is made for excellence in special projects or innovative operational programming demonstrating advocacy, leadership, service, technology, or innovations that contribute to the advancement of health sciences librarianship.